lexibank/tlopo/out/vol3/chapter5.md

 Typically growing to 10-15 m, but sometimes to 20m, Erythrina variegata (Figure 5.11, left) occurs in two common forms.
 One has the variegated or yellowed leaves that have given rise to its name, as well as thorn-covered branches.
 The other form has green leaves and sometimes no thorns or just a few at the base of the trunk (Will McClatchey, pers. comm.).
 There are distinctive orange-red flowers in a spiral at the end of each branch.
 The bole is usually short and the trunk branches low with numerous ascending branches.

-E. variegata is typically found in sandy soil in littoral forest, but it is also often planted as an ornamental tree and as a support for the betel vine (Peekel1984: 249, [Wheatley 1992](../references.md#source-Wheatley1992): 139-141, [Whistler & Elevitch 2006c](../references.md#source-WhistlerandElevitch2006c)).
+E. variegata is typically found in sandy soil in littoral forest, but it is also often planted as an ornamental tree and as a support for the betel vine ([Peekel 1984](../references.md#source-Peekel1984): 249, [Wheatley 1992](../references.md#source-Wheatley1992): 139-141, [Whistler & Elevitch 2006c](../references.md#source-WhistlerandElevitch2006c)).
 [Gowers](../references.md#source-Gowers1976) ([1976](../references.md#source-Gowers1976): 75) - but not Wheatley - says that in Vanuatu it is an introduced tree, but the NCV and SV reflexes of POc _&ast;rarap_ 'Erythrina spp.' speak against this.
 Indeed, Vanuatu is one of the locations where the flowering of E. variegata is the marker of the yam-planting season (ch.9, §2.1).

 <a id="p-159"></a>